VulcanJS/vulcan-docs/source/theming.md

 Which would result a *new* `WrappedComponent` component that has `MyComponent` as a child.
 This has the consequence that properties and objects you set on `MyComponent` might not exist on `WrappedComponent`.

-For that reason, Nova provides a `getRawComponent` utility that lets you access the unwrapped “raw” component, provided said component has been registered with `registerComponent`:
+For that reason, Vulcan provides a `getRawComponent` utility that lets you access the unwrapped “raw” component, provided said component has been registered with `registerComponent`:

 ```
 MyComponent.foo = "bar";